Last Updated on October 3, 2020.

 - Test the impact of your homepage on users (see my guidelines for a very simple test plan).
 Make sure the homepage gives them a good idea of what your website offers.

 - Verify that your homepage gets clicks by checking that you have a low bounce rate in your Google Analytics statistics for landings on your homepage.
 A low bounce rate (of say less than 49%) means that more than half the visitors who land on your homepage are clicking to read more, and that is good.
-Bounce rates vary from site to site – what is important is that your homepage bounce rate is as good as or better than the bounce rates on your other webpages.
+Bounce rates vary from site to site, and are sometimes misleading – what is important is that your homepage bounce rate is as good as or better than the bounce rates on your other webpages.

 Website welcome message example 1